 Paul Robeson: The roots of Buffalo’s African American history run deep.
 See its proud heritage blossom on stage at the oldest African American theatre in Western New York.

-SEAR: Situated on the first floor of the Avant building, Buffalo’s newest steakhouse features a contemporary, chef-driven menu coupled with an extensive wine list and classic high-end service.
+SEAR: Situated on the first floor of the Avant building, this Buffalo steakhouse features a contemporary, chef-driven menu coupled with an extensive wine list and classic high-end service.

 Irish Classical Theatre & Bacchus